What’s New in 2026

 Workers’ Compensation

 The DC Department of Employment Services (DOES) administers benefits to private-sector employees who are injured at work or suffer work-related illnesses.
-Most people who perform work or services for others in DC are considered employers for workers’ compensation purposes, except for:
+Most people who perform work or services for others in DC are considered employees for workers’ compensation purposes, except for:

 - Certain federal, government, and congressional staff.